threefoldtech/0-stor_v2/README.md

 - `Rebuild` the data, loading existing data (as long as sufficient zdbs are left), reencoding it, and storing it in (new) zdbs according to the current config

+NOTE: currently all backends in the config are assumed to be healthy: they are reachable, and the namespace has enough space to hold the data shard which will be written

 ## Building

 Make sure you have the lastest Rust stable installed.
 Clone the repository: